Kimitsuna-Goblin/GGD/README.md

 #### Description

-In this class, as $x$ increases as $-\infty \to \infty$, the weight of $f_1(x)$ conversely decreases as $1 \to 0$ and the weight of $f_2(x)$ increases as $0 \to 1$.
+This class is for horizontal gradational distribution models.
 When tracing quantiles with the cumulative density function, you can trace 3 or 4 quantiles.
-For example, the quartiles for $p = 0.25, 0.5, 0.75$ can be traced
+For example, the quartiles for $p = 0.25, 0.5, 0.75$ can be traced with little error.
-with very little error (as long as they are not overly distorted).

-However, if you know the frequency distribution, it is recommended to approximate the frequency distribution rather than tracing quantiles.
-This is because generally you cannot be sure that the original data can be properly modeled by just tracing 3 or 4 quartiles.

 ### 3. Vertical Gradational Distribution